A Travel Guide To Alicante

 - The popular Explanada de Espana is lined by over 400 palm trees and paved with almost 7 million coloured marble tiles.

-Top Alicante Towns & Resorts
+Towns & Resorts in the Alicante Region

-Aqualand water park
+Aqualand water park Benidorm

 OK so it’s not in Alicante, but in Benidorm not far away is Europe’s biggest water park, Aqualand.
 With some high adrenaline rides such as the aptly named Kamikaze slides, the black hole, and the Big Bang, which claims to be the highest chute ride in Europe.